Rome Places to Visit

 St. Peter's Square

-St. Peter’s Square is located in Vatican City and is a must-see of Rome.
-The huge square is surrounded by two colonnades that form the state border between Vatican City and Italy.
+You need to know this: St. Peter’s Square stretches out in front of the basilica and is a must-see in Rome.
+The vast square is framed by Bernini’s twin colonnades, which also mark the border between Vatican City and Italy.

 Piazza Navona